jspecify/jspecify/docs/docs/spec.md

 ## The declaration annotations

-We provide two parameterless declaration annotations, `@NullMarked` and `@NullUnmarked`.
+We provide two parameterless declaration annotations: `@NullMarked` and `@NullUnmarked`.

 ### Recognized locations for declaration annotations